Owen Nolan: Personal life

 Nolan is one of six players in NHL history to be born on the island of Ireland (Sid Finney, Bobby Kirk, Jim McFadden, Sammy McManus and Jack Riley are the others).
-He moved to Thorold, Ontario when he was seven months old and grew up playing baseball and football (soccer); it was not until he was nine that he began skating.
+Nolan's Catholic family lived on the Falls Road but moved to Thorold, Ontario, when he was seven months old to avoid religious persecution during the Troubles.
+He grew up playing baseball and soccer; it was not until he was nine that he began skating.
 He attended Denis Morris Catholic High School in St. Catharines, Ontario.

 Nolan owns two restaurants called Britannia Arms in San Jose, California.
-He and his wife Diana have one daughter, Jordan, and one son, Dylan.
+He and his wife have two children.